Writing with Technology

 StoryBird- Beautiful site where students use pre-made art to write a story.
 The art is very beautiful and would really inspire students.
 Students could easily work together to create a book and then publish it through the site.
 Teachers can create classes, so there is no required log-in for students.
 For a reasonable fee, parents/teachers can have the story made into a professionally made book.

-Scholastic.com - Very simple and easy to use site with which I am sure you are familiar!
+Scholastic.com - Very simple and easy to use site with which I am sure many of you are familiar!
 Students can use this site to write their own book reviews and can read reviews from students around the country.
 Students can either write their review directly into the site, or cut and paste text from another source.
 Students love to see their own words online.
 I have used this site with high school students, and even they got a kick out of publishing their reviews.
 Plus it was one of the few sites I found without ads!

 Pixton- Pixton site allows students to make their own comic strips.
 The students can use this site to tell their own stories or to create an alternative ending to a book they just finished reading.
 They could even use it for retelling informational text, such as the ending of battle.
 Teachers can sign up for a paid subscription that gives them an activation code for their students.
 There is a free trial version, too, but be mindful that this site is not strictly for education, so there are some ads with somewhat questionable content.

 Domo.Animate- This site allows students to create animated comic strips.
 It is pretty easy to use with lots of great preset cartoon characters and settings.
 The students could use this to tell their own story or to create an alternative ending to a book they just read.
 Students have the option to make their comics public or private.
 The log-in does require an email and is not strictly for schools, so be mindful when using it with your students.

 Online discussions are a great way to get all students to have a voice, so quiet students and students who process more slowly can have a vibrant presence online.